offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  1. `int main(int argc, char* argv[])`

     Command-line arguments, where `argv` is an array of size `argc` containing the null-terminated command-line arguments.
-On most modern platform, the first argument is the path of the executable.
+On most modern platforms, the first argument is the path of the executable.

  1. `int main(int argc, char* argv[], EXTRA_PLATFORM_SPECIFIC_PARAMS)`